SpenceKonde/megaTinyCore/megaavr/extras/Ref_Functions.md

 These functions are not available if millis has been disabled from the tools menu.
 They are available if timekeeping is enabled in the tools menu, but has been prevented from operating in some other way, such as by overriding the timer initialization function or calling `stop_millis()` - in that case the number they return will not increase (if the timer isn't running) or will return nonsensical values (if it is).
 As long as interrupts are never disabled for more than 1ms at a time, they will not throw off the times returned.
 These functions will lose time and behave erratically beyond that.
 Time will be guaranteed to be lost when interrupts are disabled for more than 2ms

 ### (standard, with minor changes) `delay()`
 This works normally.
-If millis is disabled, the builtin avrlibc implementation is `_delay_ms()` is used; for constant arguments it is used directly and for variable ones it is called in a loop with 1ms delay.
+If millis is disabled, the builtin avrlibc implementation of `_delay_ms()` is used; for constant arguments it is used directly and for variable ones it is called in a loop with 1ms delay.
 The catch with that is that if interrupts fire in the middle, time spent in those does not count towards the delay - unlike normal delay().
 However, be warned that if millis is stopped in any way other than the tools menu, **delay will not know to use `_delay_ms()` and will likely wait forever (if the timer is stopped) or wait for unpredictable lengths of time (if it is running in some different configuration)**.

 When delay is used with RTC as the millis timer, different implementations are used.

-**delay() must never be called when interrupts are disabled; it will delay forever.**
+**(standard) delay() must never be called when interrupts are disabled**

 ### (standard, with minor changes) `delayMicroseconds()`
 In order to achieve small code size and accurate timing at short delays, this function accepts an unsigned 16-bit number of microseconds, not an unsigned long like delay().
 Like the official cores, delayMicroseconds() does NOT disable interrupts during the delay period - if it did, any interrupts that occurred during the delay would fire as it returned, causing your code to be delayed by them anyway.
 Instead, in the event that you are doing something where there are tight timing constraints, you need to have interrupts disabled before delayMicroseconds() is called, do your time-critical thing, and then re-enable it.
 Be aware that millis() can lose time if interrupts are disabled for more than 1ms (1000us).